 Tips for the Best Bread

 The first time I made this oatmeal bread I didn’t soak the oats.
-I just combined everything together and it came out fine.
-It has a chewier texture when you do it this way so for a softer loaf of bread, be sure to soak the oatmeal first.
+I just combined everything, and it came out fine.
+It has a chewier texture when you do it this way, so for a softer loaf of bread, be sure to soak the oatmeal first.

 Allow the bread to cool before slicing it.
 For serving, sometimes I warm it in the oven or the microwave.

-Keep the bread tightly wrapped and it will keep for a few days at room temperature.
-You can also it freeze it for several months!
+Keep the bread tightly wrapped, and it will be kept at room temperature for a few days.
+You can also freeze it for several months!

-Make a batch of this soft oatmeal bread and I promise you won’t regret it.
+Make a batch of this soft oatmeal bread, and I promise you won’t regret it.
 It’s so simple, so delicious, and a winner every time.
-Enjoy!
-XOXO San

 More Easy Bread Recipes